CRIME PREVENTION TIPS

 - When victims forget to take their valuable items and leaving them behind (e.g. after visiting public washroom).

 « Check that your valuables items are with you before departing.
+Make it a habit to do a quick check whenever you get up to leave.

 Call Police for assistance if you are a witness to such crimes.
 Do it from a safe distance and/ or location.